barton-willis/polylog/README.md

 ## Introduction

  The file `polylog.jl` has code for the numerical evaluation of the dilogarithm function on the entire complex plane.
-For a definition of this function see the [Digital Library of Mathematical Functions](https://dlmf.nist.gov/25.12#E1)
+For a definition of this function, see the [Digital Library of Mathematical Functions](https://dlmf.nist.gov/25.12#E1)

- The method is based on a series representation from the article "The binomial transform of p-recursive sequences and dilogarithm function," [arxiv][def] by Stephanie Harshbarger and Barton Willis.
+ The method is based on a series representation from the article "The binomial transform of p-recursive sequences and the dilogarithm function," [arxiv][def] by Stephanie Harshbarger and Barton Willis.
 This article was published by _Applications and Applied Mathematics_, in **vol.** 15, **Issue** 2 (December 2020), pp. 1025–1031.

 ## Features